hibbitts-design/hibbitts-design-org-learn/pages/10.grav-with-gitsync-and-gitbook/docs.md

     category: docs
 ---

 Using Grav with GitSync, the Grav site content stored within a Git (i.e. GitHub) repository can also be edited using the visual editor [GitBook](https://www.gitbook.com/).
-There are currently some limitations with this approach, as it is based on the use of **Files** (and not **Articles**) within GitBook.
+There are currently some limitations with this approach (e.g. lack of change requests), as it is based on the use of **Files** (and not **Articles**) within GitBook.

 ##### Getting Ready